mverzilli/zep-worktest-dapp/README.md

 ### Out of scope

 There's arguably a lot more that should be done would this dapp be intended for production.
-I'll list here just some of the shortcomings I'm aware of and I'd have liked to have enough time to address:
+I'll list here just some of the shortcomings I'm aware of and that I would have liked to tackle with enough time to address them:

 1. Handling of wallet and network issues (it's currently assuming the happy path where you already have MetaMask set up, are connected to Rinkeby, and have an account there).
 2. Another nuance: it's not listening for account changes in MetaMask, so the banner that displays your current address will get out of sync until you refresh the page.